Intersection Cuts for Nonlinear Integer Programming: Convexification Techniques for Structured Sets: Introduction

 The rest of this paper is organized as follows.
 We begin with Section~\ref{LitReview} where we introduce some notation and review some known results.
-Section~\ref{NSCSec} then introduces an interpolation technique that can be used to construct split cuts for many classes of sets including convex quadratic sets.
+Section~\ref{NSCSec} then introduces an interpolation technique that can be used to construct split and k-branch split cuts for many classes of sets.
+Then, in Section~\ref{intquadsec} we use the interpolation technique to characterize intersection cuts for conic quadratic sets.
 Finally, Section~\ref{intersection_cut_section} introduces an aggregation technique that can be used to construct a wide array of general intersection cuts.
+In both Sections~\ref{NSCSec} and \ref{intersection_cut_section}, we first present the basic principles behind the techniques in a simple, but abstract setting, and then utilize them to construct more specific cuts to illustrate their power and limitations.

-\section{Notation, Known Results and Other Preliminaries.}
+\section{Notation, known results and other preliminaries}